CatrineH/CatrineH/README.md

 - 👋 Hi, I’m Catrine!
-I’m a full-stack developer with a background in frontend and mobile development.
+I’m a software developer with a background in frontend and mobile development.
 - 💡 My experience includes JavaScript, TypeScript, React, PHP, Python, MySQL, C#, Java, Kotlin, Swift, and Agile methodologies.
 - 🔐 I’m particularly interested in software development with a focus on security, privacy, and architecture.
 - 🚀 I’m currently looking for new opportunities in IT.